-Moreover, in addition to in-class participation described above, class participation includes participation in your required Learning Team 360 meeting in Quarter 1 (facilitated by your Leadership Fellow).
+Moreover, in addition to in-class participation described above, class participation includes participation in your required Simulation Debrief team meeting prior to the final exam on September 13th (facilitated by your Leadership Fellow).
 This activity is graded on a pass/fail basis.
 Failure will result in reduction of your participation grade by 1/3.

-2. Simulation Analyses (15%)
+2. Simulation Analyses (30%)

 The simulation analyses are confidential, written records of your personal learning.
+They will only be accessible to your professor, TAs, and Leadership Fellows.
 You will submit these simulation analyses to your personal folder on WebCafé.
 For every day of the simulation, please describe and analyze insights gained from the simulation, applying the principles you learned from lectures and readings.
 These post-simulation analyses will allow you to reflect on successful and failed individual and interpersonal strategies, and should enable you to better prepare for and respond during the subsequent days.
 Note that the best simulation analyses spend more time exploring what you can do to improve and less time blaming others for faults, defects, and failures.

 Simulation Analyses: Each simulation analysis should be 1-2 single-spaced pages that reflect on your behavior in the simulation.
 These should not be detailed reports of everything that happened in the simulation, but rather should focus on key insights.
 These entries are due prior to the beginning of the next day's class and should be posted on WebCafé.
-Please use the following questions as a guide for writing your simulation learning paper.
+Please use the following questions as a guide for writing your simulation analysis.